pytest-dev/pyfakefs/docs/usage.rst

   a missing feature in ``unittest``.

-.. caution:: If this is used, any changes made in the fake filesystem inside a test will remain there for all following tests, if they are not reverted in the test itself.
+.. caution:: If this is used, any changes made in the fake filesystem inside a test will remain there for all following tests in the test class, if they are not reverted in the test itself.

 Patch using fake_filesystem_unittest.Patcher